lucia-aranda/javascript/README.md

 ## Concept

-A responsive school web portfolio using JavaScript mathematical exercises, including while, do while, for loops, and recursive.
+This is a responsive javascript portfolio using mathematical exercises with recursivity, arrays, selection, including while, do while, and for loops.
+Showcases fundamental programming logic and control flow structures with practical, executable examples. 🧮

-It combines JavaScript animations, CSS/SCSS styling, and modern front-end techniques to create an engaging user experience.
-The project features smooth animations, interactive hover effects, custom cursor animations, and gradient styling that enhance visual appeal.
-Also includes PDF export functionality for easy document sharing and incorporates adapted templates that integrate all interactive elements seamlessly.
-Built with clean code structure, the project demonstrates both technical skills like JavaScript DOM manipulation and SCSS preprocessing, alongside strong design sensibility through responsive layouts and user-friendly navigation. 🖥️
+It combines JavaScript animations, CSS styling, Bootstrap and modern front-end techniques to create an engaging user experience.
+The project features interactive hover effects, and minimalist design that enhance visual simplicity.
+With clean code structure, the project demonstrates both technical skills like JavaScript DOM manipulation, alongside strong design sensibility through responsive layouts and user-friendly navigation. 👩‍💻

-You can explore the DOM structure, inline styles, and event-driven behaviors for both educational insight and creative inspiration. 📚
+Whether you're a developer interested in seeing clean implementations of fundamental programming patterns, or someone curious about how code can tackle mathematical puzzles, this portfolio offers hands-on examples that are both educational and engaging.
+Each exercise is designed to make complex computational logic accessible and visual. 📔

 ## Installation